AP sources: Biden to pledge halving greenhouse gases by 2030

 Sen. Ed Markey, a Massachusetts Democrat who reintroduced the Green New Deal on Tuesday with Rep. Alexandria Ocasio-Cortez, D-N.Y., said the 50% target was appropriate to meet the scope and scale of the climate crisis.

-“The United States must be an undeniable global leader in climate action,'' Markey said.
+“The United States must be an undeniable global leader in climate action,'' Markey said Tuesday.
 “We cannot preach temperance from a barstool and not pay our fair share when approximately 40% of all the excess carbon dioxide in the atmosphere is red, white and blue.''

 A 50% reduction by 2030 is “technically feasible and well within our reach,'' Markey added.
 “We can and should fight to pass legislation and deploy funding that will allow us to exceed that target.''

+Sen. John Barrasso, R-Wyo., the top Republican on the Senate Energy Committee, said Biden's pledge would set “punishing targets" for the U.S. even as adversaries such as China and Russia “continue to increase emissions at will.
+The last thing the economy needs is higher energy prices and fewer jobs, but that’s exactly what we’re going to get.''

-Like other nations, the U.S. goal includes methane and some hydrofluorocarbon gases that trap more heat but don’t last as long.
+Like other nations, the U.S. goal includes methane and some hydrofluorocarbon gases that trap more heat but don’t last as long as carbon dioxide.

 The 50% pledge was first reported by The Washington Post.